BioplatformsAustralia/bpaotu/README.md

   And then manage the containers with usual docker commands (`docker-compose ps`, `docker-compose stop`, `docker-compose start`)

+### Ingest

+Once the BE is operational it's possible to do a data ingest.
+This is described in detail in the _Input data description_ section.
+For quick reference:

+`/path/to/bpaotu` is the app root (i.e. where docker-compose.yml is)

+- Extract the ingest archive to /path/to/bpaotu/data/dev

+  `tar -zxvf </path/to/dataarchive.tar.gz> -C /path/to/bpaotu/data/dev`

+- Update the sample contenxtual database for the import

+  `cp /path/to/bpaotu/data/dev/$ingest_dir/db/AM_db_* /path/to/bpaotu/data/dev/amd-metadata/amd-samplecontextual/`

+- Run the otu_ingest management task on the app container

+  `docker-compose exec runserver bash`

+  `/app/docker-entrypoint.sh django-admin otu_ingest $ingest_dir $yyyy-mm-dd --use-sql-context --no-force-fetch`

+  Where: $ingest_dir is the directory of the extracted ingest archive (note: tab complete will work here), $yyyy-mm-dd is the date of the ingest (i.e. today's date)

 ### Frontend (React)

 These steps are performed in a separate terminal, i.e. not in the container, and from the `frontend/` directory.